JoshC-Working/Quantitative_Trading_LSTM/README.md

 <img src="README_source/pic2.jpg" alt="替代文本" style="width: 1500%; height: auto;">

 ### 3. Pick the most accurate model by regenerating with the set of the optimised hyperparameter
-There are two steps in this stage.
+<p>There are two steps in this stage.<br><br>

 Firstly, we do train the model with different combinations of hyperparameters, and pick the one that its prediction holds the least value of loss indicator (e.g. RMSE.
-MSE)
+MSE)<br><br>

-After finding the optimised set of hyperparameters, we will train several models with it and pick the best one.
+After finding the optimised set of hyperparameters, we will train several models with it and pick the best one.</>

 ### 4. Trade with different strategy